Ori-Levine/tweets_generator/README.md

-# tweets_generator
+# Markov Chain - Generic Programming Project

+**Introduction**
-This is a simple text-based tweets generator implemented in C. The program uses a Markov chain to generate random sequences of words based on an input text corpus.
-Each generated sequence represents a tweet.
+This C-based generic Markov chain project utilizes generic programming principles.
+The program employs a Markov chain to generate random sequences of words based on an input text corpus.
+The generated sequences can represent tweets or other data structures, showcasing the versatility of the implementation.

+**Tweets Generator**
+The primary focus is on the tweets_generator aspect of the project.
+The program takes an input text corpus and utilizes a Markov chain to generate random sequences of words.
+Each sequence serves as a representation of a tweet.
+This implementation demonstrates the power of generic programming by allowing the generation of various types of sequences beyond tweets.

 ## Files

 1. **tweets_generator.c**
-   - The main program file that orchestrates the tweets generation.
-   - Implements the core logic, including processing input arguments, reading a text corpus, and utilizing a Markov chain to generate tweets.
+   - Implements the Markov chain to generate tweets.

 2. **linked_list.h / linked_list.c**
    - Header and source files for a basic linked list implementation.